Tahul/vscode-commit-prompt/README.md

 This means you can easily build your own scenario from the config file.

-Note that using this key will result in both types and scopes keys to be useless, as you will have to specify these keys directly from your questions payloads.
+Note that using this key will result in both types and scopes keys being useless, as you will have to specify these keys directly from your question's payloads.

 ```typescript
 const questions: Question[];